|

 something very different from playing other instruments.
 Of course,

 American tunes on it.
-But this flute really starts to live when you simply
+But this flute really starts to live when you

-improvise, shut down your thinking, express your feelings.
+improvise, expressing your feelings.
 Or

 when you go out into nature and start to speak with the birds and